We Sell Grass Types Developed to Thrive in Houston’s Climate

 Raleigh St. Augustine grass is the most popular grass type in the Texas Gulf Coast.
 It looks good and it’s easy to care for and most of your neighbors probably have Raleigh St. Augustine in their lawns.
 It has a medium leaf size.

 Potential disease problems are gray leaf spot in the summer and brown patch in the fall.
 Both of these diseases are enhanced by over watering and over fertilization.
-These diseases can be treat with an application of Nitro Phos Eagle Turf Specialty Fungicide, which we carry at our office.
-Potential insect problem include chinch bugs which can be treated with Nitro Phos Bug Out Max or Cyonara Chinch Bug Treatment — we carry stocks of both at our office.
-This insect becomes active during hot dry periods.
-They are first detected by brown patches in the lawn that do not recover after watering.
-Make an application to the entire lawn and water thoroughly to eliminate the problem.
-SEE TIPSHEET FOR ADDITIONAL CARE INSTRUCTIONS
+These diseases can be treated with Heritage G Fungicide, which we carry at our office.
+Potential insect problem include chinch bugs and sod webworms which can be treated with Wisdom or Cyonara Chinch Bug Treatment — we carry stocks of both at our office.

 Palmetto St. Augustine Grass